Study Abroad

 Healthcare is a crucial consideration for international students in the United States.
 Most universities require students to have health insurance, with plans costing between $1,500 and $3,000 annually.
 University plans are often the most convenient, covering on-campus health services.

-Private insurance options are available through companies like Cigna and Aetna, offering more complete coverage.
+Private insurance options are available through companies like Cigna and Aetna, offering more comprehensive coverage.
 Some states, such as Massachusetts, offer low-cost insurance programs for students, like the Student Health Insurance Plan (SHIP).

 Coverage typically includes doctor visits, emergency care, and sometimes dental and vision.
 Some universities allow students to waive the university plan if they have comparable private insurance, providing flexibility in choosing coverage.